jasonjac2/OneMoreWiki/Developer-Notes.md

 #### COM Registration

 The installer will register OneMore as a OneNote add-in by writing to the Windows system registry.
-The changes look similar to the following .reg file:
+The changes look similar to the following .reg file.
+Note that you cannot use the regasm.exe tool to register the add-in as it does not write all of the entries necessary for OneNote to properly load it.

 ```Windows Registry Editor Version 5.00